 Level of difficulty 2.75

-After loading the whole roast into the large sleeve, the other end of the bag can also be sealed at angles.
+After loading the whole roast into the large sleeve, seal the other end of the bag at angles as shown above.
 Vacuum is only applied for the last step.
-Sans vide is another good option for this–one end of the bag is sealed at angles, but the other end/opening is draped over the edge of the tank and secured by the lid.

 Be cool, Man

-The packaged roast is first submerged in a container of iced water that is at least twice the volume of the roast.
-Without explaining the details of how this is calculated, consider that meat is almost the same density as water.
+Submerge the packaged roast in a container of iced tap water that is at least twice the volume of the roast.
+Consider that meat is almost the same density as water.
 In this case, we use a vessel or sink that can hold at least 3 gallons/12 liters of cold water.
-One way to do this is by siphoning the water out of the sous vide container and replacing it with iced water from the tap.
-The ability to do this depends on the logistics of your station/kitchen.
+How can you tell when the internal temperature of a large roast–or even a small one–has achieved 70 F/21 C?

-Regardless of its size, submerge the roast in the filled vessel/sink.
-Wait until the ice has all melted.
-The temperature of the water will be approximately 70 F/21 C. Return in 15 minutes and use a probe or infrared thermometer to measure the temperature of the water.
-If it is above 70 F/21 C, then the roast is not completely chilled.
-Drain the vessel/sink, refill with cold tap water and come back in 15 minutes.
-Repeat this process until the water steadies at 70 F/21 C. Then you will know that it is safe to refrigerate the roast at 40 F/4 C. In this state, the roast can be safely refrigerated for two weeks without compromising quality or wholesomeness.
+Submerge the roast in the filled vessel/sink.
+Wait until any ice has melted.
+The water’s temperature will be approximately 70 F/21 C. Wait 15 minutes and use a probe or infrared thermometer to measure the water’s temperature.
+If it is above 70 F/21 C, drain the vessel/sink, refill with cold tap water and wait 15 minutes.
+Repeat this process until the water steadies at 70 F/21 C. It will then be safe to refrigerate the roast at 40 F/4 C. In this state, the roast can be safely refrigerated for two weeks without compromising quality or wholesomeness.